aostrom-dev/cld/README.md

 ### Cloud type

-The service model approaches a PaaS, but has some differences as mentioned in the [Kubernetes docs](https://kubernetes.io/docs/concepts/overview/).
+The service model of GKE is CaaS (Container-as-a-service).

 ### Logical components